 Low Point(s): The DNF at Fontana, when Hamlin inexplicably cut in front of Juan Pablo Montoya leading on a restart, massively impacted his Chase chances.
 But the nail in the coffin was the engine expiry at Lowe’s Motor Speedway the following week – and all after having led 54 laps – giving him perhaps his worst six day stretch as a Sprint Cup driver to date.

-Four top 5s in the next five races restored some much needed luster and after a 34th place effort at the Brickyard, Hamlin suddenly had a triumphant return to Pocono, dominating on the day and winning his third race (of seven career victories) at the two-and-a-half mile tricky triangle.
-Exiting the car in Victory Lane, Hamlin was hugely emotional following the very recent death of his beloved Grandmother, and although no one is ever owed a victory, Hamlin certainly drove it like he stole it that afternoon and simply refused to lose.
+Four top fives in the next five races restored some much needed luster and after a 34th-place effort at the Brickyard, Hamlin suddenly had a triumphant return to Pocono, dominating on the day and winning his third race (of seven career victories) at the 2.5-mile tricky triangle.
+Exiting the car in victory lane, Hamlin was hugely emotional following the very recent death of his beloved Grandmother, and although no one is ever owed a victory, Hamlin certainly drove it like he stole it that afternoon and simply refused to lose.

 Overall, though, 2009 will go down as a missed opportunity for Denny.
 The reality is no one really had anything for Jimmie when it counted, but Denny came into the Chase knowing he could have made a sustained challenge for the championship.
 It wasn’t to be, though, for Joe Gibbs Racing’s senior driver, coming up just short for the fourth straight year in four consecutive playoff appearances.
 Yet all is not lost, as both he and his team have plenty to build on for next year with a strong head wrench, fantastic equipment, a rock solid sponsor, and plenty more experience.

 Team Ranking: 1st of 3.
 Hamlin was the only JGR driver to qualify for the Chase, despite so many pre-and early season plaudits going to his irascible teammate Kyle Busch.